Kids and Masks

 There are many different types of kids' masks available for purchase, so it's important to understand the pros and cons of each before making a selection.

-Make sure that the mask is sized properly, fitting snugly against the face and covering their nose and mouth.
+Make sure that the mask is sized properly, fits snugly against their face, and covers their nose and mouth.
+A poorly fitted or uncomfortable mask might be worn incorrectly or removed often.
+Choose a size that fits over the child's nose and under the chin but does not impair vision.
+If your child has a medical condition, such as a heart or lung problem, ask their healthcare provider before using methods for improving mask fit.
 If they will be going outside in the heat, be sure to choose a kids' mask for hot weather.

 Take a Break